Australia Openers Start Strongly In Pursuit Of Ashes Glory - UrduPoint

 He faced the first over delivered by fellow paceman Mitchell Starc, with Broad pulling the sixth delivery for a towering six.

-But Anderson was lbw to off-spinner Todd Murphy off the fifth ball of the second over as England were dismissed for 395.
+But Anderson was lbw to off-spinner Todd Murphy in the second over as England were dismissed for 395.